capital-american/Capital-American-Shaman/src/pages/products/early-bird-full-spectrum-cbd-gummies.md

 ---
 Earlybird is an Austin-based recreational hemp company that makes gummies formulated to make you feel good.
 One of the first companies to formulate a full-spectrum hemp edible with an intentional microdose of natural THC that delivers a consistent, relaxing experience and puts a smile on your face.

-All of their gummies contain a 5:1 CBD to THC ratio.
+All of these gummies contain a 5:1 CBD to THC ratio.
 With an approximate target of 2.5mg of natural THC and 12.5mg of CBD in each serving, many people find it’s the perfect amount for a consistent and functional way to take the edge off.

+Consuming a small amount of THC derived from hemp can be an excellent method of promoting relaxation.
+The goal is to introduce our products to individuals of all backgrounds who are 21 years old or above.
+Whether you are a hardworking professional, a busy parent, or a retired individual pursuing hobbies, we believe that our gummies and tinctures can enhance your daily routine.

 If you’re totally new to cannabis or someone who is looking for a mellow re-entry point, this product was developed with you in mind.